George Nader: Writing

 In the 1970s, Nader suffered an eye injury in an automobile accident, which made him particularly sensitive to the bright lights of movie sets and forced him to retire from acting.
-He began writing, including his 1978 science fiction novel Chrome, which dealt with a forbidden romance between a man and an android (also male).
+He began writing, including his 1978 science fiction novel Chrome, which was about a forbidden gay romance between a man and an android.

 According to Variety's Army Archerd, Nader had completed a book called The Perils of Paul (the title being a play on the melodrama serial The Perils of Pauline) about the gay community in Hollywood, which he did not want published until after his death.

 Personal life

-Although Nader was not openly gay during his film career, he generally did not feign relationships with women to conceal it, instead deflecting questions by saying that he had not met "the right one.”
+Although Nader was not openly gay during his film career, he generally did not feign relationships with women to conceal it, instead deflecting questions by saying that he had not met "the right one".

 Nader lived with his life partner, Mark Miller (November 22, 1926 – June 9, 2015), whom he met in 1947 while they were acting in a play together.

 Miller worked as Rock Hudson's personal secretary from 1972 until the star's death, and the couple inherited the interest from Hudson's $27 million estate after his death from AIDS complications in 1985.
-Hudson biographer Sara Davidson described Nader, Miller, and another person as "Rock's family for most of his adult life."
+Hudson biographer Sara Davidson described Nader, Miller, and another person as "Rock's family for most of his adult life".
 Nader publicly acknowledged his sexual orientation shortly afterward.

 Nader and Miller eventually settled in Palm Springs.

+Death

 Stricken by multiple medical problems, Nader entered the hospital in September 2001.
 He died on February 4, 2002, in Woodland Hills, California, of cardiopulmonary failure, pneumonia, and multiple cerebral infarctions.
 He was survived by Miller (with whom he had spent 55 years), his cousins Sally Kubly and Roberta Cavell, and his nephew, actor Michael Nader.
 His ashes were scattered at sea; a cenotaph in his honor, together with Mark Miller and Rock Hudson, exists in Cathedral City's Forest Lawn Cemetery.
 In 2002, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.